Skip to Content

 We always have fresh cabbage, potatoes, and carrots in the refrigerator after our big St. Patrick’s Corned Beef Brisket dinner.

-Sauteing them up fresh makes this corned beef soup into a delicious soup full of fresh flavor and textures.
+Sauteing them up fresh makes this corned beef soup in a delicious soup full of fresh flavor and textures.

 Corned Beef Cabbage Ingredients